IntersectMBO/cardano-db-sync/doc/configuration.md

    - Replaces `address`, `address_has_script`, and `payment_cred` fields with a single `address_id` field
    - `addressId` references the new `Address` table

+The address table can only be used on an empty database due to the schema restructuring which would cause data loss.

+The following indexes are added to the new `address` table:

+1. `idx_address_payment_cred ON address(payment_cred)`
+2. `idx_address_raw ON address(raw)`

+Then `address.id` having a unique constraint.

 ## Ledger